 For the whispered voice test, the individual should be stationed at least 5 feet from the examiner with the ear being tested turned toward the examiner.
 The other ear is covered.
-Using the breath which remains after a normal expiration, the examiner whispers the words or random numbers such as 68, 18, 23, etc. The examiner should not use only sibilants (s-sounding materials).
+Using the breath which remains after a normal expiration, the examiner whispers words or random numbers such as 66, 18, http://www/fmcsa.dot.gov/rulesregs/medreports.htm)

+23, etc. The examiner should not use only sibilants (s sounding materials).
 The opposite ear should be tested in the same manner.
 If the individual fails the whispered voice test, the audiometric test should be administered.

-If an individual meets the criteria by the use of a hearing aid, the following statement must appear on the Medical Examiner Certificate "Qualified only when wearing a hearing aid."
+If an individual meets the criteria by the use of a hearing aid, the following statement must appear on the Medical Examiner's Certificate "Qualified only when wearing a hearing aid."
+(See Hearing Disorders and Commercial Motor Vehicle Drivers at: